Cross-Validation Utilities¶

 - Return type:

-- optimal_cutoffs.cv.nested_cv_threshold_optimization(true_labs: Buffer | _SupportsArray[dtype[Any]] | _NestedSequence[_SupportsArray[dtype[Any]]] | complex | bytes | str | _NestedSequence[complex | bytes | str], pred_prob: Buffer | _SupportsArray[dtype[Any]] | _NestedSequence[_SupportsArray[dtype[Any]]] | complex | bytes | str | _NestedSequence[complex | bytes | str], metric: str = 'f1', method: str = 'auto', inner_cv: int = 5, outer_cv: int = 5, random_state: int | None = None, sample_weight: Buffer | _SupportsArray[dtype[Any]] | _NestedSequence[_SupportsArray[dtype[Any]]] | complex | bytes | str | _NestedSequence[complex | bytes | str] | None = None, *, comparison: str = '>', average: str = 'macro', **opt_kwargs: Any) tuple[ndarray[Any, Any], ndarray[Any, Any]][source]¶
+- optimal_cutoffs.cv.nested_cross_validate(y_true: Buffer | _SupportsArray[dtype[Any]] | _NestedSequence[_SupportsArray[dtype[Any]]] | complex | bytes | str | _NestedSequence[complex | bytes | str], y_score: Buffer | _SupportsArray[dtype[Any]] | _NestedSequence[_SupportsArray[dtype[Any]]] | complex | bytes | str | _NestedSequence[complex | bytes | str], *, metric: str = 'f1', inner_cv: int = 3, outer_cv: int = 5, random_state: int | None = None, **optimize_kwargs) tuple[ndarray, ndarray][source]¶

-Nested cross-validation for unbiased threshold optimization.
+Nested cross-validation for unbiased threshold optimization evaluation.

 - Parameters:

-metric (str, default="f1") – Metric name to optimize.
+metric (str, default="f1") – Metric to optimize and evaluate

-**opt_kwargs (Any) – Additional arguments passed to get_optimal_threshold.
+**optimize_kwargs – Additional arguments passed to optimize_thresholds()

 - Returns: